 Confidentiality & Medical Records

-Patient Information Sharing and the new General Data Protection Regulation (GDPR) 2018
+Patient Information Sharing and the General Data Protection Regulation (UK GDPR)

 To comply with the new regulations governing data protection, we have reviewed our processes for sharing and protecting the security of your personal and healthcare information.
 Please read our Privacy Statement and Data Sharing Information Leaflet.